 Otatea acuminate, Mexican Weeping Bamboo, is a popular ornamental for warm, dry climates.

-We’ve written a complete article about dwarf bamboo and ground covers.
+We have an in-depth article about dwarf bamboo and ground covers.
 Most of the dwarf varieties are runners, such as Pleioblastus fortunei “Dwarf whitestripe”, Pseudosasa owatarii, and many species belonging to the genus Sasa.
-But even though they are runners, the culms are short and thin, and fairly easy to cut back.
+Although they are small, their running rhizomes can be among the most aggressive, are runners.
+But at least the culms are short and thin, and fairly easy to cut back.
 It is essential, however, that you remember to cut them back and inspect the roots on a regular basis.
 That means at least once a year in a cold climate, or twice a year in a warmer climate.

 Sasaella ramosa in Berlin Germany